 Starting salaries may be based on the National Minimum Wage (NMW).
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £3.50 an hour (April 2017).
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).
 Apprentice vehicle spray painters may earn between £7,000 to £13,000 a year.

-A qualified vehicle spray painter may expect to earn around £19,000 to £25,000 a year.
+A qualified vehicle spray painter may expect to earn around £19,000 to £30,000 a year.
 Shift allowances may also be available.
-Experienced motor vehicle professionals may earn up to £35,000 or more.
+Experienced motor vehicle professionals may earn up to between £35,000 and £50,000 a year.